Avery2/things3notionscript/README.md

         - Get a [secret token](https://developers.notion.com/docs/authorization) from an [Notion integration](https://www.notion.so/help/create-integrations-with-the-notion-api).
         - Set variable `NOTION_TOKEN` equal to your secret token.

+### Debug
+- Make sure your Things3 is up to date.
+This broke the Things3 python library for me before

 ### References

 - [Things3 python library](https://github.com/thingsapi/things.py#documentation)